ipython/ipython-website/index.rst

 =================================

 IPython is a growing project, with increasingly language-agnostic components.
-IPython 3.x will be the last monolithic release of IPython, containing the notebook server, qtconsole, etc. The language-agnostic parts of the project: the notebook format, message protocol, qtconsole, notebook web application, etc. will move to new projects under the name Jupyter_.
+IPython 3.x was the last monolithic release of IPython, containing the notebook server, qtconsole, etc.
+As of IPython 4.0, the language-agnostic parts of the project: the notebook format, message protocol, qtconsole, notebook web application, etc. have moved to new projects under the name Jupyter_.
-IPython itself will return to being focused on interactive Python, part of which will be providing a Python kernel for Jupyter.
+IPython itself is focused on interactive Python, part of which is providing a Python kernel for Jupyter.
-IPython 3.0 contains some indications of the project transition, including the logo in the notebook web UI being that of Jupyter.

 .. _Jupyter: https://jupyter.org

 Announcements
 =============

+- **IPython 4.0**: We are pleased to announce the availability of IPython 4.0, aka The Big Split, splitting the monolithic IPython repo into smaller subpackages.

 - **IPython 3.0**: We are pleased to announce the availability of IPython 3.0, a major new release featuring integrated support for multiple languages, along